Important information

 4. Global champions thrive in emerging markets

-In many ways, a multi-local strategy is crucial for companies based in the US, Europe and Japan that are looking to stay relevant or expand into faster growing emerging markets.
-Many of those countries — China, India, Brazil, etc. — are nurturing their own multinational giants, as well as smaller, single-country-focused competitors and not waiting for the traditional global players to catch up.
+A multi-local strategy is crucial for companies based in the US, Europe and Japan that are looking to stay relevant or expand into faster growing emerging markets.
+Many of those countries — China, India, Brazil — are nurturing their own multinational giants, as well as smaller, single-country-focused competitors and not waiting for the traditional global players to catch up.

 A significant risk for some large multinationals is that they could be leapfrogged by smaller competitors who are more in touch with local markets.
-In my view, that dynamic is a bigger threat than any geopolitical or trade-related issue.
+That dynamic is, arguably, a bigger threat than any geopolitical or trade-related issue.

 Emerging markets consumers are looking for brands they can trust and companies that know the local marketplace.
 Large multinationals that can break themselves down, think locally, act nimbly and launch products quickly are more likely to succeed in the long run.

-Jody Jonsson is an equity portfolio manager at Capital Group.
-She is also president of Capital Research and Management Company and serves on the Capital Group Management Committee.
-She has 34 years of investment industry experience and has been with Capital Group for 32 years.
+Jody Jonsson is vice chair of Capital Group and president of Capital Research and Management Company.
+She also serves on the Capital Group Management Committee and is an equity portfolio manager.
+She has 39 years of investment industry experience and has been with Capital Group for 33 years.
 Jody holds an MBA from Stanford Graduate School of Business, where she was an Arjay Miller Scholar, and a bachelor’s degree in economics from Princeton University graduating cum laude.
 Jody is based in Los Angeles.

 Statements attributed to an individual represent the opinions of that individual as of the date published and do not necessarily reflect the opinions of Capital Group or its affiliates.
 All information is as at the date indicated unless otherwise stated.
 Some information may have been obtained from third parties, and as such the reliability of that information is not guaranteed.